-In order to improve the design and functionality of the interior of Portsmouth Guildhall, 3 teams of 4 design students, led by 3 faculty members, participated in a period of intense design and planning.
+In order to improve the design and functionality of the interior of Portsmouth Guildhall, three teams of four design students, led by three faculty members, participated in a period of intense design and planning.

 Each team focused on one particular area of the Guildhall for the duration of the project: the main auditorium, select areas of the ground floor, and the first floor lounge and exhibition areas.

 The ideas that resulted from this project were well received by the client, who intends to work with us in the future on a potential renovation project.

 Part of a larger research project to investigate unused space in cities, this project was a collaboration between our School of Architecture and the City Council of Campi Salentina in Italy.